 Upon its completion, this plan will serve as the primary guide for statewide decision-making regarding bicycle and pedestrian programs and facilities, including sidewalks, trails, bike lanes, paved shoulders, and other trail elements.
 It will also help achieve a better level of statewide coordination and continuity for all levels of bicycle and pedestrian mobility through regional, county, and city plans and programs.

 It is a primary goal of this project to get customer input during the development of the plan through public meetings, social media, and email.
-The initial round of public meetings will be held in November 2013.
-Visit the "Public Involvement" page to find out how you can get involved.
+The initial round of public meetings was held in November 2013.
+Visit the "Public Involvement" page to learn more.